-As humans, we sustain many different kinds of relationships in our lifetimes, from personal to business.
-Relationships of any kind can be challenging and have conflicts.
+As humans, we sustain many kinds of relationships in our lives, from personal to business.
+Relationships of any kind can have challenges and conflicts.

 Often, people in new romantic relationships feel so much in love they think their love will overcome all conflicts.
 At other times, couples might feel it is either too early or too late to discuss the potential conflicts.
 As relationship experts in sales training can affirm, in most kinds of relationships, negotiation is a continuous process.

 To build and sustain a happy relationship, here are 6 tips to negotiate your way through.